andycroll/andycroll.com/_posts/2016/2016-05-05-simplest-ruby-on-rails-setup-on-macos.markdown

 ---
-title: 'Simplest (Serious) Ruby/Rails Setup on MacOS'
+title: 'Simple Ruby/Rails Setup on MacOS'
 layout: post
-category:
-  - mac
-  - ruby
+category: ruby
 redirect_from:
   - /mac/ruby/the-simplest-possible-serious-ruby-on-rails-setup-on-mavericks/
   - /2014/01/15/the-simplest-possible-serious-ruby-on-rails-setup-on-mavericks/
+  - /mac/ruby/simplest-ruby-on-rails-setup-on-macos/
+image: '2016/simplest-ruby-on-rails-setup-on-macos'
+imagecredit: 'Photo by [chuttersnap](https://unsplash.com/photos/alCEnNmzhPE) on Unsplash'
 ---

 I try and keep my development environment as 'light' as possible, so with that in mind here's my serious (in that I make a living from coding) but simple Ruby and Rails setup for a Mac.